anhdungadg/myWeather/README.md

  - Ensure that `myWatherAPI` and `myweatherclient` is your startup project
  - Hit F5 to launch

-* Or run the application from your terminal with Docker:
+* Or run the application from your terminal with Docker (include xUnit for unit test)
-    * xUnit
 ```sh
 cd be
 ```
    * Without xUnit
 ```sh
 cd be\myWeatherAPI
 ```